-The disc (named after a popular catchphrase of the time) was a runaway hit and reached #1 within days of release in August 1961.
+The disc (named after a popular catchphrase of the time) was a runaway hit and reached #1 within days of release in August 1961, staying in the Top 20 for more than fourteen weeks.
 Get Lost – a song in much the same vein – followed, but stalled at #10.

 Forget Me Not (1962) bolted to #3, followed by a self-titled LP.
 The last release of 1962, I Don’t Know Why, was to be Kane’s final hit for two years.

 Audio Enterprises went into liquidation and Kane was picked up by manager Vic Billings, who also represented Dusty Springfield, with whom Kane was later reputedly romantically involved.

 Billings introduced Kane to Jack Baverstock, A&R Manager at Fontana, who then worked on Kane’s return as a chart artist.